 The United States title has been all over the place since the start of the new year and Samoa Joe has done a great job since winning the championship.
 For how well he is doing, I don’t see him little the title so quickly.

-The addition of Rey Mysterio’s son Dominic is a nice twist as Joe might attack him in order to build some heat maybe continue this feud after WrestleMania.
+The addition of Rey Mysterio’s son Dominic is a nice twist as Joe might attack him to build some heat maybe continue this feud after WrestleMania.
 It will be a good way to revive the U.S. Championship.

 Intercontinental Championship – Bobby Lashley (c) vs. Finn Bálor